saxbophone/dengr/README.md

 - Windows
     - Visual Studio 15 2017

-### Dedication
+## Dedication

-This work is dedicated to the late [Kris Kaspersky](https://research.checkpoint.com/2018/tribute-kris-kaspersky/), whose book _CD Cracking Uncovered Protection against unsanctioned copying_ has been an invaluable resource for explaining and reverse-engineering the lower-level encoding details of Compact Discs.
+This work is dedicated to the late [Kris Kaspersky](https://research.checkpoint.com/2018/tribute-kris-kaspersky/), whose book _CD Cracking Uncovered: Protection against unsanctioned copying_ has been an invaluable resource for explaining and reverse-engineering the lower-level encoding details of Compact Discs.

 ## Overview